Restoring Sparsity in Potts Machines via Mean-Field Constraints: Methods

 To obtain $T_c(L)$, the system was simulated across inverse temperatures $\beta \in [0.1,2.0]$ in steps of $0.01$.
 For each $(L,q,\beta)$ configuration, ten independent trials were performed, each consisting of $10^6$ p-dit updates per spin, following standard Monte Carlo sampling procedures~\cite{newman1999monte}.

 The magnetization was measured as a function of $\beta$, and the critical point for each trial was identified as the location of the maximum derivative of the magnetization curve.
+The maximum derivative was approximated by first smoothing the magnetization curve with a moving average over an 11-point window.
+The smoothed curve was then differentiated using central finite differences over the $\beta = 0.01$ grid, taking the mean of the forward and backward differences at each point.
 These values were averaged across trials to obtain the reported $T_c(L)$, which were subsequently used for the finite-size scaling fits in Fig.~\ref{fig:pdit}c.